cathydutton/cathydutton.github.io/_posts/2016-06-03-things-I-learned-at-Manchesters-UpFront-conference-2016.md

 #### Plan for the future

 One the guardrails are in place you can work towards improving the quality of any new features or code.
-By adding a task runner for example all future commits can be monitored and ran through any number of checks from code linting to standardising commit messages.
+By adding a task runner for example, all future commits can be monitored and ran through any number of checks from code linting to standardising commit messages.
 Processes like this allow for the code base to be gradually improved without the need for wholesale changes.